Retro-Devils/WickedOS/README.md

 Psp, dremcast and NDS performance is about the same as retropie .

 Sega Saturn performance is still quite slow and not worth the time really.
-Same currently with game use and wii.
+Same currently with gamecube and wii.

 This may change will update if it does .